Learn about Internet speed

 In addition to speed, Internet performance can be measured by looking at how long it takes to transmit or receive packets on a network, called latency.
 Latency is affected by how far packets need to travel, how many networks packets need to travel over, and the quality of the networks the packets travel over.
 Latency on Google Fiber’s network is usually so small that it’s imperceptible in everyday Internet usage.

 Because latency is dependent on many factors, we can’t perfectly predict it, but we can record the average time it takes for packets to travel between a specific location and a target test node.
-Here are the mean results of those tests for each Google Fiber service:
+These measurements are not affected by the a subscriber’s particular broadband service offering, but they may be affected by the user's location.
+Google Fiber takes the measurement from a sampling of subscribers’ customer premises equipment in each Google Fiber market to the top 25 most popular Internet sites in the United States as determined by Alexa.
+Following are the mean results of those tests for each Google Fiber service:

 Service Mean latency Fiber 100 24ms Fiber 1000 24ms

 Google Fiber users can check latency characteristics they may be experiencing by using Google Fiber’s speed test tool.
 Please note that these test results will be influenced by factors like the age of a customer’s device, and may not reflect the performance of the Google Fiber network overall.
-But, they will give a good estimate of how your connection is working with a specific device.
+However, they will give a good estimate of how your connection is working with a specific device.

 Internet service performance can also be affected by packet loss.
 Packet loss occurs when one or more packets of data traveling across the network do not reach their intended destination.
 Like latency, packet loss can have a number of different causes, including network congestion, faulty hardware, poor device performance, or the presence of software bugs.